ygemici/osz/docs/services.md

 =============

 There are two different kind of services: system services and user services.
-System services must reside on the initial ramdisk, and they are the server counterparts of libc, and they cannot be controlled from userspace.
+System services must reside on the initial ramdisk, as they are the server counterparts of libc, and they cannot be controlled from userspace.
 User services on the other hand are controlled by the init system service, and they can be loaded from external disks as well.
-The system services group is divided into another two fractions: critical and non-critical
+The system services group is divided into another two fractions: critical and non-critical ones.

 ### Service hierarchy